The discrete flow category: structure and computation: Discrete Morse theory

 \subsection{Gradient vector fields}

-In discrete Morse theory, the essential information in a discrete Morse function is the specification of those pairs such that one of the conditions in \autoref{def:critical_cell} fails to hold, its \emph{regular pairs}.
-Therefore, instead of talking about a discrete Morse function $f$, we often talk about its induced \emph{gradient vector field} $V_f$. \begin{definition} Let $f \colon X \to \R$ be a discrete Morse function, let $x$ be a $k$--cell and let $y$ be a $(k+1)$--cell.
-Then $\{x, y\}$ is called a \emph{regular pair} if $x \subseteq y$ and $f(x) \ge f(y)$. \end{definition} \begin{definition} Let $f \colon X \to \R$ be a discrete Morse function.
+For a CW complex $X$, we write $x^{(k)} \in X$ when $x$ is a $k$--dimensional cell in $X$. \begin{definition} Let $f \colon X \to \R$ be a discrete Morse function, let $x \in X^{(k)}$ and $y \in X^{(k+1)}$.
+Then $\{x, y\}$ is called a \emph{regular pair} if $x \subseteq y$ and $f(x) \ge f(y)$. \end{definition} In discrete Morse theory, the essential information in a discrete Morse function is what its regular pairs are.
+Therefore, instead of talking about a discrete Morse function $f$, we often talk about its induced \emph{gradient vector field} $V_f$. \begin{definition} Let $f \colon X \to \R$ be a discrete Morse function.
 The \emph{induced gradient vector field} of $f$, denoted $V_f$, is defined as the set of \emph{regular pairs}, i.e.,

 \end{definition} An example of a gradient vector field is given in \autoref{fig:gradient_vec_field}.
 Two discrete Morse functions that induce the same gradient vector field are said to be \emph{Forman equivalent}.